benbalter/benbalter.github.com/_posts/2014-10-08-why-government-contractors-should-embrace-open-source.md

 ### 3. Free advertising

 Government contractors are often contractually prohibited from disclosing the nature of their work performed under government contract.
-That's why contractor's websites are notably silent on portfolios or long lists of satisfied clients.
+That's why contractor's sites are notably silent on portfolios or long lists of satisfied clients.
 Open sourcing work performed under a contract makes that project's history a matter of public record.
 Any member of the public can browse the project's commit history, and depending on the specifics of the contract, the contractor may then be able to talk freely about their efforts.

 Open source provides government contractors with the ability to build a portfolio of past performance, whereby members of the community can evaluate the quality of the work and better understand how the firm approaches software development without the need to write a single line of procurement legalese.